mkeen/Noise/README.markdown

 ![Noise](https://raw.githubusercontent.com/mkeen/mkeen.github.com/master/img/noise.png "Noise: Performant STOMP by Mike Keen")

 Noise takes advantage of Rubinius' actor paradigm (supports JRuby too!) to enable breakneck STOMP performance in your Ruby application.
-The codebase is simple, and easy to read, and I hope to keep it that way.
+The codebase is simple, and easy to read -- and I hope to keep it that way.

 What do I need to use Noise?
 ----------